JulienGuibertTlse3/2DNMR-Analyst/README.md

 ## 📝 License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE
+This project is licensed under the CeCILL PUBLIC LICENSE

 ---